jab1015/ProjectAtlas/docs/RELEASE_MANAGEMENT/ATLAS_RELEASE_MASTER_PLAN_v1.2.md

 All future Atlas engineering work follows these escalation paths.

+---

 ## Missing Founder Requirement

+Status:
-Engineering stops and identifies the exact information, access, or decision required.
+Engineering stops and identifies:

+- The exact information, access, or decision required
+- Why it is required
+- The milestone or capability affected
+- The required founder action

 ---

 ## MadeThis Capability Limitation

+Status:
 Engineering stops and documents:

 - Attempted action